 In 2021, the Town of Hatfield completed an update of their 2016 Hazard Mitigation Plan, in collaboration with the Pioneer Valley Planning Commission.
 All portions of the plan were reviewed and updated as necessary.
-Planning for hazard mitigation in Hatfield was undertaken by the Hatfield Hazard Mitigation Planning Committee, a sub-group of the Emergency Management Planning Committee (EMPC), which included the following members:
+Planning for hazard mitigation in Hatfield was undertaken by the Hatfield Local Emergency Planning Committee, which includes the following members:

-Marlene Michonski, Town Administrator Robert Flaherty, Fire Chief Mike Dekoschak, Police Chief Phil Genovese, Director-Department of Public Works Eric Meals, Sewer Superintendent, Department of Public Works Garrett Barry, Highway Lead, Department of Public Works Elizabeth Kugler, Member-Board of Health Robert Osley, Chair-Board of Health and President, Hatfield Historical Society
+Marlene Michonski, Town Administrator Robert Flaherty, Fire Chief Mike Dekoschak, Police Chief Phil Genovese, Director-Department of Public Works Eric Meals, Sewer Superintendent, Department of Public Works Garrett Barry, Highway Lead, Department of Public Works Elizabeth Kugler, Board of Health Robert Osley, Board of Health and Hatfield Historical Society